gobo-eiffel/gobo/tool/gecop/validation/semantics/mbre/Readme.md

 # Semantics MBRE

 These [tests](.) are exercising the semantics rule below.
-Click on the `[tests]` label following the case numbers below to see tests specific to these cases.
+Click on the `[tests]` label following the condition numbers below to see tests specific to these conditions.

 ## MBRE: Reattachment Semantics